WU-CVGL/Styl3R/DATASETS.md

 │   ├── ├── ├── index.json
 ```

-By default, we assume the datasets are placed in `datasets/re10k`, `datasets/dl3dv`, and `datasets/acid`.
+By default, we assume the datasets are placed in `datasets/re10k`, `datasets/dl3dv`.
 Otherwise you will need to specify your dataset path with `dataset.DATASET_NAME.roots=[YOUR_DATASET_PATH]` in the running script.

 We also provide instructions to convert additional datasets to the desired format.